 Please read the guidelines in full.
 There are 18 points.

-The guidelines pertain to fully written articles.
+They pertain to unsolicited, fully written submissions.
 We discuss story ideas on a case by case basis, and if you’d like to pitch one, please write to Vasudevan Mukunth at mukunth at thewire.in.
 (Points 4, 5, 7, 12 and 15 apply to pitches as well.)

-2. Try and ensure your submission is no longer than 1,000 words.
-The hard upper word limit is 1,200 words.
+2. Ensure your submission is no longer than 1,000 words.
+The hard upper word limit is 1,100 words.
 Please discuss any exceptions with the editor beforehand.

 3. Please submit the article as a doc or docx file.
 You can attach a PDF too if you wish, if you are afraid the placement of tables and graphs in the doc/docx file will go astray.